 The Inner Melbourne Action Plan (IMAP) is unique in bringing key government stakeholders together to develop and deliver regionally based actions.
 This new approach challenges existing structures of government, administration and resourcing arrangements.

-IMAP sets out 11 regional strategies and 57 actions to address one simple objective; to make the Inner Melbourne Region more liveable.
+IMAP 2006-2016 set out 11 regional strategies and 57 actions to address one simple objective; to make the Inner Melbourne Region more liveable.

 These strategies and actions were developed following:

 - A review of existing strategies related to Inner Melbourne;

 - A review of current planning scheme policies; and

 - A series of stakeholder forums to explore issues where an immediate common response was not evident from stakeholders.